');

 About Beverly Hills, TX

-Beverly Hills is a small community in Texas with a population of 1,631 residents.
-The median household income is $50,515 per year, which is near the national average.
-The median age in Beverly Hills is 36 years.
+Beverly Hills is a small town located in Texas with a population of 1,631 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,515 per year, which is 33% below the national median of $75,149.
+The median age of 36 years is close to the US median age of 38.9 years.

 Cost of Living in Beverly Hills, TX